ucfcbb/RaPID-Query/README.md

 Copyright (c) 2022 S. Zhang lab at University of Central Florida

+The tool is free for non-commercial usage.
+Please use at your own discretion.
+For commercial use please contact us.

 ## Run RaPID-Query Program

 RaPID-Query program is compiled using GCC 9.1.0 with -Os optimization flag under a 64-bit Unix based operating system.